A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-\end{proof} \begin{Remark} The existence of the (0,1,2)-extended TQFT, in the previous theorem, follows from \cite[Theorems 3.52 and 3.5.4 in \S 3.8]{Schommer-Pries}.
-The key reason is that oriented $(0,1,2)$-extended TQFTs are given by separable symmetric Frobenius algebras, and groupoid algebras of finite groupoids can be given such a structure; see \cite[Examples 5.1 and 5.2.]{LaudaPfeiffer}.
+That the once-extended TQFT, $\tFQmorch{\J_1(G)} \colon \tcob{0} \to \Mor $, in Theorem \ref{thm:012-Grp}, exists is well known, see e.g. \cite[3.9 Remark]{Teleman}.
+This follows from \cite[Theorems 3.52 / 3.5.4, in \S 3.8]{Schommer-Pries}, since such $(0,1,2)$-extended TQFTs are given by \emph{separable symmetric stellar Frobenius algebras}, and groupoid algebras of finite groupoids can be given such a structure; see \cite[Examples 5.1 and 5.2.]{LaudaPfeiffer}.
+We give some details, following the conventions of \cite[ \S3.8]{Schommer-Pries}, and in the particular case when the stellar structure is given by a $*$-structure, as in \cite[Example 3.79]{Schommer-Pries}.